SophieDeBenedetto/action-cable-blog-post/README.md

 end
 ```

-Here we are calling the `#broadcast` method on our Action Cable server, and passing it three arguments:
+Here we are calling the `#broadcast` method on our Action Cable server, and passing it arguments:

   * `'messages'`, the name of the channel to which we are broadcasting.
   * Some content that will be sent through the channel as JSON: